Skip to main content

 • Voluntary Nature: You choose VRS completely on your own.
 This gives you the freedom to make a decision that aligns with your personal and financial goals.
 The scheme is entirely optional and reflects your readiness to move on, not your employer’s demand.

 • Great Financial Assistance: When you opt for VRS, you receive more than just a lump sum.
 It usually includes benefits like your provident fund balance, gratuity, and sometimes even tax consultation.
-These financial components help you stay secure and make a smoother transition into the next phase of life.
+These financial components help you stay secure and make the transition to the next phase of life smoother.

-• Tax-Free Compensation: Under Section 10(10C) of the Income Tax Act, you can enjoy a tax exemption of up to ₹5 lakhs on your VRS payout.
+• Tax-Free Compensation: Under Section 19 Deductions from salaries of the Income Tax Act, 2025 (previously Section 10(10C) of the Income Tax Act, 1961), you can enjoy a tax exemption of up to ₹5 lakhs on your VRS payout.
 To benefit from this, make sure the payment is received within the same financial year.
-This helps you retain more money and plan your future wisely.
+This helps you keep more of your money and plan your future wisely.

 • Non-Replacement: Once you leave through VRS, your role is not filled by a new hire.
 Organisations implement this rule to ensure that the scheme genuinely reduces workforce size rather than just reshuffling it.
 This condition also protects the integrity and intent behind offering VRS in the first place.